rh0se/faq-accordion-main/README.md

 ### Continued development

-- DOM events with JavaScript
+- DOM events with JavaScript.
+- Got a community feedback to use details and summary html elements to make the accordions more accessible.
+Will work on that.

 ### Useful resources